dyaraev/notes/raspberry/ubuntu.md

 ### Setup Wi-Fi

 To configure wi-fi you will need to modify a couple of configuration files.
-Different systems may have different filenames.
-But the general idea is the same.
-First of all, it is recommended to create backups of the configuration files which are going to be changed.
+Different systems may have different filenames but the general idea is the same.
+First of all, it is recommended to create backups of the configuration files which you are going to change.

 ```bash
 sudo cp /etc/cloud/cloud.cfg.d/99-fake_cloud.cfg /etc/cloud/cloud.cfg.d/99-fake_cloud.cfg.old